paoldev/vcpkg-custom-overlays/README.md

 - override crt linkage: now it can be static or dynamic.
 - add pkgconfig support to the Windows library.

+### tokenizer

+New port for the "Tokenizer" library from https://github.com/OpenNMT/Tokenizer:

+> Tokenizer is a fast, generic, and customizable text tokenization library for C++ and Python with minimal dependencies.

+This library is released under "MIT" license: https://github.com/OpenNMT/Tokenizer/blob/master/LICENSE.md.

 ## Triplets

 - x64-windows-static-md-release